MaastrichtU-IDS/d2s-docs/docs/services-graph-databases.md

 > Admin username: `dba`

 > CORS can be enabled following [those instructions](http://vos.openlinksw.com/owiki/wiki/VOS/VirtTipsAndTricksCORsEnableSPARQLURLs).
-See the complete [Virtuoso documentation](/docs/guide-virtuoso) for more details.
+See our complete [Virtuoso documentation](/docs/guide-virtuoso) for more details.

 Clear the Virtuoso triplestore using this command: